HomelessPhD/AR_Puzzles/PZL3/README.md

 ![Snow HIll MD12 - ZIP 21863](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL3/pics/MD12.png)

 Another interesting idea about this picture - "21863" missing the "0".
-In other words - it is a date: 2018\06\03 that could be interpreted as Arweave ICO date for example, that also give "date", "fund" keys.
+In other words - it is a date: 2018\06\03 that could be interpreted as Arweave ICO date for example, that also give "date", "2018", "fund", "zero", "null", "0.73" (the price at ico) keys.

 P.S.
-There is Snow Hill streat (?) very close to the ARweave HeadQuarters in London - so it could point us to this location or the SnowHill itself (head or maybe "sh" for bash etc.)
+There is Snow Hill streat (?) very close to the ARweave HeadQuarters in London - so it could point us to this location or the SnowHill itself ("head", "main", "home" or maybe "sh" for "bash" etc.)

-Finally, i'd consider the next keys here: `md12, mine, mail, path, road, main, link, text, code, hash, fund, date, towm city, hill, snow, data, mark, luck, sale, bash, head, ...`
+Finally, i'd consider the next keys here: `md12, mine, mail, path, road, main, link, text, code, hash, fund, date, towm city, hill, snow, data, mark, luck, sale, bash, head, main, zero, null, year, 2018, 0.73, 5etg, romb ...`

 Someone could also look for the block number 21863 - but there is nothing interesting about it. (sure, many complex manipulations could be done with block data - but that is a dead end).